Raspirus/signature-builder/README.md

 ### Functionality

 All the arguments can be combined with eachother.
-The program goes through them one by one, so the user can declare the order in which operations are executed
+The program goes through them one by one, so the user can declare the order in which operations are executed.

+The provided hashes on our repo are generated using this command, ran in signature_builder with signatures repo cloned in the same folder: `cargo run --release -- -mc 64 -ct -cdb -u -p ../signatures/patches/patch_1 -dd -o ../signatures/hashes/ -e -s`

 <p> </p>